oswhytecodes/messageapp-nextjs-mysql/README.md

-## Project Name & Pitch

-#### Share Your Thoughts
+## Share Your Thoughts

 A full stack web application using NEXTJS and MYSQL.
 A messaging app that allows for user sign up.
 Each user is giving a page to add and save messages.
 Built with JavaScript, React, React hooks, SWR, and CSS.

 ## Project Status

-Nov 10 - Connected the NextJS app with MySQL database

-       - Formik library linked to database
+Nov 10 - Connected the NextJS app with MySQL database.
+Formik library linked to database

 Nov 14 - Dynamic routes for each user